Last updated on 7/26/20

 However, the online marketing skills learned from a sales-driven approach is still very valuable and applicable to other models.
 In reality, most musicians are going to operate with some combination of elements from the different models.
 After all, you need to incorporate as many income streams as you possibly can to be financially successful in music as an independent.

 Personally, what I use and advocate with the artists I work with is a hybrid between a music streaming and sales-driven model.
 My big focus is on sustainability for artists and I feel it would be best to eventually transition into something a membership/subscription model.
-The two platforms I’m really high on to help facilitate that are Patreon and Twitch.
+However, Patreon is something you need to be ready for, which is why I feel there are 6 key factors you should evaluate beore jumping in.
+The two platforms I’m really high on to help facilitate that are Patreon and Twitch, which is why I wrote eBooks on them.

 Hopefully, this blog helped you figure out what’s the best route for you.
 At the end of the day, your number priority is producing quality content and building an audience first.
 The money will follow once you can show you can develop a strong brand and fanbase.